mauricechouam/Leetcode-training/README.md

 We could have also taken [2, 1], but an answer of [1, 3, 5] would be lexicographically larger.

 ## 68)[Best Time to Buy and Sell Stock III]()
+You are given an array prices where prices[i] is the price of a given stock on the ith day.
+Find the maximum profit you can achieve.
+You may complete at most two transactions.
+Note: You may not engage in multiple transactions simultaneously (i.e., you must sell the stock before you buy again).
+Example 1:
+Input: prices = [3,3,5,0,0,3,1,4]
+Output: 6
+Explanation: Buy on day 4 (price = 0) and sell on day 6 (price = 3), profit = 3-0 = 3.
+Then buy on day 7 (price = 1) and sell on day 8 (price = 4), profit = 4-1 = 3.
+Example 2: